industrial-edge/Performance-Insight-OEE-Dashboard/README.md

 ### TIA Project

-The used TIA Portal project can be found in the [miscellenous repository](https://github.com/industrial-edge/miscellaneous/tree/main/tank%20application) and is also used for several further application examples.
+The used TIA Portal project can be found in the [miscellaneous repository](https://github.com/industrial-edge/miscellaneous/tree/main/tank%20application) and is also used for several further application examples.

 ## Configuration